 Sit down together as a family at the beginning of every season to review and plan ahead.
 Share those precious memories and communicate how those beloved family traditions began and why you continue to embrace them.

 I’ve only just begun the work of filling out our own Family Traditions Journal but I am already reminded of the blessings from our family.

 I’ve been writing in stories from listening to my grandmother and writing down simple, everyday ordinary occurrences that happen in our family, along with the bigger seasonal traditions.
 I look forward to adding to it over the coming years and one day passing along a treasured keepsake to my own children and grandchildren!

 Have you ever considered starting a family traditions journal?

 You can have a thoughtful, peaceful, joy-filled and intentional holiday season keeping your focus on what truly matters.
-This year’s Your Intentional Holiday: Heart & Home Planning Guide is spiral bound and has over 170+ planning and reflective pages to plan all of your holidays and special events from September through the New Year.
+This year’s Your Intentional Holiday: Heart & Home Planning Guide includes many planning and reflective pages to plan all of your holidays and special events from September through the New Year, and beyond.